 He shook his head and offered her the first smile he’d given her in months.
 “You got this.”

 Then he turned back to his work.
 Why that comment meant more to her than Del’s vote of confidence, she didn’t know.
-Still, she turned on her heel and went in search of Marcus and Adam.
+With that, she turned on her heel and went in search of Marcus and Adam.
 She had more than enough work cut out for her and a lot to prove.

 She just hoped that she didn’t let everyone down.

 Mar 3, 2017